vivek0240/gplayforAndroid/Advanced-Features-and-Options.md

 * `SimToolKit` - To remove the Stock/AOSP SimToolKit Application
 * `Studio` - To remove the Stock/AOSP Movie Studio Application
 * `SykoPath` - To remove SykoPath OverlayManager _(found in certain ROMs)_
+* `TagStock` - To remove the Stock/AOSP NFC Tags Application _(automatically removed when Google NFC Tags is installed)_
 * `Terminal` - To remove the Stock Terminal Application
 * `Themes` - To remove the Stock Themes Application _(Will break the link in Settings to Themes)_
 * `VisualizationWallpapers` - To remove the Stock Visualization Wallpapers